Quantitative stability of Gel'fand's inverse boundary problem: Introduction

-On a given domain of the Euclidean space, the Gel'fand problem was reduced in \cite{NSU} to inverse coefficient problems for elliptic equations which were solved in \cite{Astala,Nachman1,Nachman2,SyUl}, see also \cite{DosSantos,Guillarmou,Isozaki,KenigSalo,KSU,U}, and the stability of the solutions of these problems has been studied in \cite{A,AlS,SyUl2}.
-The Gel'fand inverse problem is ill-posed in the sense of Hadamard, as one can make large changes to the geometry of the interior without affecting the boundary spectral data much.
+On a given domain of the Euclidean space, Gel'fand's problem was reduced in \cite{NSU} to inverse coefficient problems for elliptic equations which were solved in \cite{Astala,Nachman1,Nachman2,SyUl}, see also \cite{DosSantos,Guillarmou,Isozaki,KenigSalo,KSU,U}, and the stability of the solutions of these problems has been studied in \cite{A,AlS,SyUl2}.
+Gel'fand's inverse problem is ill-posed in the sense of Hadamard, as one can make large changes to the geometry of the interior without affecting the boundary spectral data much.
 One approach of stabilizing the inverse problem is to study the conditional stability by assuming \emph{a priori} knowledge of the desired quantities, for instance higher regularity of coefficients \cite{A}, and higher regularity of Riemannian metrics if they are close to Euclidean \cite{SU}.
 For a general Riemannian manifold, it is natural to impose \emph{a priori} bounds on geometric parameters such as the diameter, injectivity radius and sectional curvature.
-An abstract continuity result for the problem was proved in \cite{AKKLT}, however with no stability estimates, and the related determination of the smooth structure was shown in \cite{FIKLN}.
-One could also consider the inverse interior problem, that is, an inverse problem on closed manifolds analogous to the Gel'fand problem.
-For the inverse interior problem where the eigenfunctions are measured in a ball, the unique solvability of the problem was proved in \cite{KrKL} and a quantitative stability estimate has recently been obtained in \cite{BKL3}.
-The main purpose of this paper is to obtain a quantitative stability estimate for the Gel'fand inverse problem on Riemannian manifolds with boundary.
+An abstract continuity result for the stability of the problem was proved in \cite{AKKLT}, however with no stability estimates, and the related determination of the smooth structure was shown in \cite{FIKLN}.
+With additional geometric assumptions, strong stability estimates for this problem can be obtained, e.g. \cite{BD,SU2}, when the metric is close to simple (i.e., with strictly convex boundary and no conjugate points).
+One could also consider the inverse interior problem, that is, an inverse problem on closed manifolds analogous to Gel'fand's problem.
+For the inverse interior problem where the eigenfunctions are measured in a ball of a closed manifold, the unique solvability of the problem was proved in \cite{KrKL} and a quantitative stability estimate for general metric has recently been obtained in \cite{BKL3}.
+A quantitative stability of Gel'fand's inverse problem for manifolds with boundary in the general case was yet unknown.
+The main purpose of the present paper is to provide an answer to this question.